If you have dabbled in painting or construction, you may have heard something called finished levels.

 Note: The roller sleeve that is used with the paint roller should match the size of the roller and should be the smoothest one you can find.

-Just a quick note, the use of a squeegee knife and taping knives are heavily debated within this community, however, we stand behind the squeegee knife as a good alternative between knives as it is simply easier to use.
+Just a quick note, the use of a squeegee knife and taping knives are heavily debated within this community, however, I stand behind the squeegee knife as a good alternative between knives as it is simply easier to use.